raas-dev/configent/README.md

     - Most formulae do not have AArch64 binary packages ("bottles") for Linux
     - Building all dependencies from source would be too long of a bootstrap
     - Thus `install.sh` skips Homebrew parts on AArch64 Linux distros (2022-07)
+- Fedora Linux: Must reboot after `squashfuse` installation for `snap` to work
+    - error: `system does not fully support snapd: cannot mount squashfs image using "squashfs"`
 - Arch Linux on AArch64
   - If `pacman` fails, backup and replace `/etc/pacman.d/mirrorlist` e.g. with:
     - `Server = http://eu.mirror.archlinuxarm.org/$arch/$repo`